yfwei/mpc/README.md

   - Steering angle change rate
   - Acceleration change rate
   - The change between sequential actuations

+My MPC controller ouptuts the future trajectory by optimizing the cost functions subject to the constraints.

 #### 2. Timestep Length and Elapsed Duration (N & dt).
 The *N*(timestep length) and *dt*(elapsed duration between timesteps) were chosen based on the maximum speed the model wants to reach.
 The first thing I did was to determine how long the duration of the future predictions (*T*), which is the product of *N* and *dt*, should be for the speed I wanted to achieve.
 After a lot trial and error, I found 2 seoncds seems good enough to drive the car at 100 MPH.